 Your Company's Policy on materiality of RPTs and dealing with RPTs may be accessed onthe Company's website at www.akzonobel.co.in.

 All contracts / arrangements / transactions entered by the Company during the financialyear with related parties were in the ordinary course of business and on an arm's lengthbasis and/ or have been duly approved as required under law.
-During the year the Companyhad entered into contracts / arrangements / transactions with related parties whichcould be considered material in accordance with the policy of the Company on materialityof RPTs.
+During the year the Companyhad not entered into any contract / arrangement/ transaction with related parties whichcould be considered material in accordance with the policy of the Company on materialityof RPTs.

 Loans Guarantees & Investments